Mats77/WhoU-Backend/README.md

 #The Modules
 **The Registration Module:**

 It seems obvious to start with this module, because it is the first module, which the users have to interact with.
 In its init() method a connection to the mongodb is opened and the UserSchema is declared.
-In Addition to that it offers the methods "register" and "delete".
+In addition to that it offers the methods "register" and "delete".
-The register method creates a new user document, using the arguments passed by the client request, and responds with the id, which is given by the monogdb.
+The register method creates a new user document, using the arguments passed by the client's request, and responds with the id, which is given by the monogdb.
 Before creating a user it's verified, that the mail isn't in use yet.
 To avoid spam users it's allowed to have only one user per mail-account.
 Actually there is a second way to create a user.
 You can register and therefore also login with your facebook account.
 Most of this is handled client-sided.
-The only serverside-difference is, that xxxxxxx.
+The only serverside-difference is, that there are some other arguments in the document.
+For example the password field only contains: 'facebook'.

 The second method is "delete", which takes a userId as argument and deletes the user.